regro/cf-scripts/README.md

 __migrator:
   # The kind of of migrator.
 Only version is supported at the moment.
   kind: version
-  # The operation key forces the migrator to do specific operations
+  # The operation key forces the migrator to do specific operations.
+  # This key is mutually exclusive with the `kind` key.
-  # operation: key_add  # add the keys to the pinnings
+  operation: key_add  # add the keys to the pinnings
-  # operation: key_remove  # remove the keys from the pinnings
+  operation: key_remove  # remove the keys from the pinnings

   # The migration number denotes specific runs of the migration, like a
   # package build number.
 Changing it will cause the migration to start over.